lprimeroo/saruftw.github.io.old/readinglist.md

 ---

 <p align="center">
-  A small segment of my online space where I maintain a record of the books I've finished reading.
-I also rate them out of 5. ٩(●ᴗ●)۶
+  A small segment of my online space where I maintain a record of the books I've finished reading. ٩(●ᴗ●)۶
 </p>

 <p align="center">